 - Let everyone take turns washing the dishes, stacking the dishwasher, emptying the clean dishes, and keeping the kitchen clean

-- Let everyone be responsible for making their own beds
+- Everyone should be responsible for making their own beds

 - Each person should be responsible for keeping their personal spaces clean, including bathrooms

-- If your kids are old enough, everyone in the house can take turns making dinner or at least help with preparation, setting the table, or clearing it afterwards
+- If your kids are old enough, everyone in the house can take turns making dinner or at least help with preparation.
+That includes setting the table or clearing it afterwards

 - Turn household chores into incentives for pocket money.
 You’ll soon have kids begging for more jobs to do